Eyare1/E-commerce-Website/README.md

 # E-commerce-Website
 This is an E-commerce Website i created for a business which specializes in production and selling of high quality furnitures.
+This Website consists of multiple pages some of them being; Home page, contact page and few more...